News

 Flood Insurance Uncertainty Looms for 180,000 Californians

 Featured in the LA Times article below, Dr. Nicholas Pinter, Professor in the Department of Earth and Planetary Sciences, emphasized the critical role that federal flood insurance plays in protecting vulnerable communities.
-Without NFIP support, he warns, many properties in low-lying areas could become...READ MORE
+Without NFIP support, he warns, many properties in low-lying areas could...READ MORE

 Hayabusa-2 Sample Return Mission Suggests Protracted Wetter Asteroids